Track & Trace

 Cargolux Cargolux has decided to temporarily suspend the acceptance of all freight bound for the Middle East until further notice. with the exception of Muscat.

-Cathay Group All Cathay Pacific flights to and from Dubai and Riyadh have been cancelled up to and including Tuesday 31 March 2026.
+Cathay Group Cathay Pacific flights to and from Dubai as well as to and from Riyadh have been cancelled up to and including 31 May 2026.

 Information on Röhlig Middle East